shff/parcel-plugin-inliner/README.md

 This plugin uses [PostHTML](https://www.npmjs.com/package/posthtml) and [posthtml-inline-assets](https://www.npmjs.com/package/posthtml-inline-assets) to inline your HTML files.

+## IMPORTANT NOTICE:

+Due to a change in Parcel 2.0 API, plugins whose package name start with `parcel-plugin-` don't work on it.
+This plugin needs Parcel 1.x.

 ## Usage

 Just install the plugin as a dependency using yarn or npm and build normally with Parcel.
 There are no configuration options.